Zakirza/NLP_to_SQL/README.md

 This will:

-* Extract DB schema
+* Extract database schema
 * Generate embeddings
-* Build the FAISS vector store
+* Build FAISS vector store

-Vector store is saved as:
+Your vector DB will be saved as:

 ```
 vector_store.faiss